●ESTABLISHING SIGNAL...

 The timeline is partial.
 Some divisions kept careful logs; others did not.
 What follows has been cleared for general circulation.

 The first computational workstation to ship with the SIGNAL/OS interface layer.
-Adopted rapidly by engineering bureaus.
+Adopted rapidly by engineering bureaus for its stability.

 Northster's analog mesh network — first deployed in 1985 — continues to operate.
 Over 4,000 SIGNAL NODE units remain in the field.